cloudmesh-community/sp19-516-124/azure.md

 ![@label](images/createavirtualmachine.png)

-To configure a machine, I chose the following options:
+To configure the virtual machine, choose the following options or modify to your situational needs.

 #### Subscription:
 `Azure for Students` (default)

+#### Resource Group:
-Resource Group: `AndrewCloudSevicetest` (Create new one if you do not have an available option.)
+`AndrewCloudSevicetest` (Create a new one if you do not have an available option.)

 #### Virtual Machine Name:
 `EfiveothreeTest`

-##### Region:
+#### Region:
 `Central US` (default)

 #### Availability Options: